What is Intrahepatic Cholestasis of Pregnancy (ICP)?

 • Preterm Labor

 ICP has been associated with a substantial rate of preterm birth.
 There is an increased risk of spontaneous preterm labor, which has been seen in as many as 60% of deliveries in some studies, however without active management most studies report rates of 30%-40%.
 Earlier presentations of Intrahepatic Cholestasis of Pregnancy (ICP) seem to carry an even greater risk of preterm labor, as well as twin or triplet pregnancies.
 Also, there are some data to suggest that neonatal respiratory distress (RDS) following ICP may be a consequence of the disease process.

 Still birth tends to occur in the last few weeks of pregnancy.
 The reason this occurs is not completely understood.
-Although with proper medication UDCA-Ursodeoxycholic Acid and early delivery by 37 weeks the risk is believed to be that of a normal pregnancy.
+Although with proper medication UDCA-Ursodeoxycholic Acid and early delivery by 37 weeks the risk is believed to be that of an uncomplicated pregnancy.
 Research has shown that a bile acid blood level over 40 micromol/L during pregnancy appears to be associated with an increased risk of complication to the unborn baby.
 ICP is associated with higher rates of intrauterine fetal demise (IUFD) also known as stillbirth.
 These are the ways in which bile acids may harm the baby based on research.
-These include abnormal heart rhythms, abnormal contraction of the veins supplying the baby with nutrients, greater sensitivity of the baby's intestines to bile acids that may cause passage of meconium, intensified susceptibility of the uterus to hormones which may trigger labor.
-Additional research is necessary in this area since some pregnancies appear to be at higher risk than other pregnancies with ICP.
+These include abnormal heart rhythms, abnormal contraction of the veins supplying the baby with nutrients, greater sensitivity of the baby's intestines to bile acids that may cause passage of meconium, intensified susceptibility of the uterus to hormones which may trigger labor and premature aging of the placenta due to exposure to elevated bile acids.
+Additional research is necessary in this area since some pregnancies appear to be at higher risk than other pregnancies with Intrahepatic Cholestasis of Pregnancy.